Soci raises $80 million to power data-driven localized marketing for enterprises

 “Soci is now housing and analyzing all of the most critical marketing data from every significant local marketing channel, such as search, social, reviews, and ads,” Khoury continued.

-Soci had previously raised around $57 million, and with its latest cash injection the company said it plans to double down on sales and M&A activity.
-And its lead investor hints at the direction Soci is taking, given that JMI Equity is largely focused on enterprise software companies like financial planning platform Adaptive Insights, which was acquired by Workday a few years ago for more than $1.5 billion.
+Soci had previously raised around $57 million, and with its latest cash injection the company plans to double down on sales and M&A activity.
+Its lead investor hints at the direction Soci is taking, given that JMI Equity is largely focused on enterprise software companies like financial planning platform Adaptive Insights, which Workday acquired a few years ago for more than $1.5 billion.

 Looking to the future, Soci said it plans to enhance its data integrations, spanning all the common business tools used by enterprises, to build a more complete picture that meshes data from the physical and virtual worlds.